Plazide/html-template-manager/README.md

 A simple template manager for html files.

 ## Installation
+This package should be installed globally to work properly, which means you need the `-g` flag.

 Easiest way to install this tool is by using npm:
 ```sh